 It is important to be aware of methadone addiction treatment options.
 While this drug is often used as a replacement during an opioid treatment plan, methadone is classified as an opioid itself and has the potential to be highly addictive.
 With a treatment program such as ours, a comprehensive, personalized treatment plan is composed to meet the individual needs of our clients and to protect their health and well-being.

 The first step typically involves a medically monitored detoxification process.
 Cessation can result in serious withdrawal symptoms.
-There are certain criteria used to determine a client’s eligibility to undergo a medical detox, including the substance type, the amount used, the time since the last use, any co-occurring disorders, and the use of other medications.
+There are certain criteria used to determine a client’s eligibility to undergo medical detox, including the substance type, the amount used, the time since the last use, any co-occurring disorders, and the use of other medications.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Inpatient vs. Outpatient Rehabilitation